syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/Field-Chooser-for-DataBound-Grid.md

 ---
 layout: post
-title: Field Chooser for Databound Grid in Windows Forms xptoolbar control | Syncfusion
+title: Databound Grid in Windows Forms xptoolbar | Syncfusion
 description: Learn about Field Chooser for Databound Grid support in Syncfusion Windows Forms GridDataBoundGrid(Classic) control and more details.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug
 ---

-# Field Chooser for Data bound Grid in Windows Forms GridDataBoundGrid(Classic)
+# Field Chooser for Data bound Grid in Windows Forms GridDataBoundGrid

 This feature enables you to customize the view of the grid without modifying the database.The _FieldChooser_ class of _GridDataBoundGrid_ has been implemented to add or remove columns from a grid.